 Open Doors Ministry

-If you walk by Grace Church on Westminster Street on a weekday from 11 a.m. to 2 p.m., you will see that the doors of the church are open and welcoming sign on the sidewalk says “OPEN.”
-The view from the street is the beautiful altar softly lit, and there may be music from our organ.
-Weekday docents, who are parish volunteers, are seated in the narthex to greet visitors and welcome them to Grace Church.
+If you walk by Grace Church on Westminster Street on a weekday from 11:00 AM to 2:00 PM, you will see that the doors of the church are open and welcoming sign on the sidewalk says “OPEN.”
+The view from the street is the beautiful High Altar and Triptych softly lit, and there may be music from our organ.
+Weekday Docents, who are parish volunteers, are seated in the Narthex to greet visitors and welcome them to Grace Church.
 This is the Grace Church Open Doors Ministry in action.
-We are the only downtown church in Providence that’s open during the week.
+We are the only downtown church in Providence that is open during the week.

-The ministry epitomizes Grace Church outreach to the community, open to all.
+This ministry epitomizes Grace Church’s outreach to the community, open to all.
 People come into the church for many reasons: to pray briefly, to meditate in the quiet beauty, to view and admire the neo-Gothic architecture and our famous stained glass windows, and to inquire about the church and its services.
 A few say they have passed by many times, and now seeing the doors open on a weekday have come in to see the church.